cloudera/cloudera-playbook/README.md

 # Dynamic Inventory Script for Cloudera Manager

 To make integration easier, Gabor Roczei created a dynamic inventory script that allows Ansible to gather data from Cloudera Manager.
-It's main advantages are:
+Its main advantages are:

 * Cache management of inventory for better performance
 * Cloudera Manager’s HTTP cookie handling
 * Support for multiple Cloudera Manager instances
-* SSL friendly as the root CA check of Cloudera Manager server can be disabled or enabled
+* SSL-friendly, as the root CA check of the Cloudera Manager server can be disabled or enabled

 <p align="center">
 <img alt="High level architecture of Ansible dynamic inventory vs. Cloudera Managers"  width="500" height="413" src="images/figure_1_ansible_inventory-v2.png"><br/>